theupdateframework/taps/tap4.md

 This specification is not backwards-compatible because it requires:

-1. Clients to support additional, optional fields in the [root metadata file](tap5.md).
+1. TUF clients to support additional, optional fields in the [root metadata file](tap5.md).
 2. A repository to use a [specific filesystem layout](#metadata-and-targets-layout-on-repositories).
 3. A client to use a [map file](#map-file).
 4. A client to use a [specific filesystem layout](#metadata-and-targets-layout-on-clients).